Picture of a lightly soiled CD music disc, showing the play side.

 The game console may become dusty inside, depending on its environment.
 They sell a laser lens cleaning CD, designed to clean game console laser lenses.
 We’ve never had good luck with these however.
 But they may work for you, and could save you the cost of buying a whole new PS3 machine.
 The cleaning disc has a small brush glued to the play side.
 You put this disc into your console.
 Then, when the player spins this disc to read it, the attached brush skims over the laser lens.
 This presumably, removes dust and dirt from the lens.

-How to fix a scratched PS3 disc.
-Slightly dusty dual layer PS3 disc, showing the gold game data side
+Slightly dusty dual layer PS3 disc, showing the gold game data side.

 But if the laser lens cleaner does not speed up the slowed disc reading, then dust out your console.
 If you feel able enough to take your PS3 console apart, then remove the top cover.
 Then, blow out any dirt and lint; particularly from the rails upon which the laser assembly moves.
 Blow gently though, to protect console electronic parts.
 A can of residue free air is great for this.